GabrielCalheiros/KDE_Desktop_Configuration/README.md

 Configuration files for my manjaro cinnamon desktop configurations, fonts instalation, wallpappers, opmls and etc.

+# After Instalation

+If im using EndevourOS (the distro of my choice currentrly), after the installation i should run the following code: <code>systemctl enable systemd-homed</code> For some reason everytime the system is disabled and sudo does not work until i run it.
+If you are unsure, run <code>systemctl status systemd-homed</code> to check out the status of <strong>systemd-homed</strong>.

 # Commands to Remember:

 **Update both Official and AUR repositories**: <code>yay -Syu</code>